Manifolds with Boundary

 For \(n \ge 1\), the closed upper half-space \(\mathbb{H}^n \subseteq \mathbb{R}^n\) is the set \[ \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) \in \mathbb{R}^n : x^n \ge 0 \bigr\}, \] equipped with the subspace topology inherited from \(\mathbb{R}^n\).
 For \(n = 0\), we set \(\mathbb{H}^0 = \mathbb{R}^0 = \{0\}\).

 The half-space inherits two distinguished subsets from the position of a point relative to the bounding hyperplane.
-For \(n \ge 1\), the interior of the half-space consists of the points lying strictly off the hyperplane, \[ \operatorname{Int} \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) : x^n > 0 \bigr\}, \] and the boundary of the half-space consists of the points lying on it, \[ \partial \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) : x^n = 0 \bigr\}. \] The interior \(\operatorname{Int} \mathbb{H}^n\) is an open subset of \(\mathbb{R}^n\), and it is exactly the topological interior of \(\mathbb{H}^n\) as a subset of \(\mathbb{R}^n\).
-The boundary \(\partial \mathbb{H}^n\) is the hyperplane \(\{x^n = 0\}\); it is naturally identified with \(\mathbb{R}^{n-1}\) by discarding the final coordinate, and under this identification it is itself a copy of \(\mathbb{R}^{n-1}\), a \((n-1)\)-dimensional Euclidean space sitting inside \(\mathbb{R}^n\).
-The degenerate case \(n = 0\) follows the convention above: \(\mathbb{H}^0 = \{0\}\) is a single point with \(\operatorname{Int} \mathbb{H}^0 = \{0\}\) and \(\partial \mathbb{H}^0 = \varnothing\).
+For \(n \ge 1\), the interior of the half-space consists of the points lying strictly off the hyperplane, \[ \operatorname{Int} \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) : x^n \gt 0 \bigr\}, \] and the boundary of the half-space consists of the points lying on it, \[ \partial \mathbb{H}^n = \bigl\{ (x^1, \ldots, x^n) : x^n = 0 \bigr\}. \] The interior \(\operatorname{Int} \mathbb{H}^n\) is an open subset of \(\mathbb{R}^n\), and it is exactly the topological interior of \(\mathbb{H}^n\) as a subset of \(\mathbb{R}^n\).
+The boundary \(\partial \mathbb{H}^n\) is the hyperplane \(\{x^n = 0\}\).
+Discarding the final coordinate identifies it with \(\mathbb{R}^{n-1}\), so it is an \((n-1)\)-dimensional Euclidean space sitting inside \(\mathbb{R}^n\).
+The degenerate case \(n = 0\) follows the convention above.
+Here \(\mathbb{H}^0 = \{0\}\) is a single point with \(\operatorname{Int} \mathbb{H}^0 = \{0\}\) and \(\partial \mathbb{H}^0 = \varnothing\).

 Topological Manifolds with Boundary

-With the local model in hand, the definition of a manifold with boundary is obtained from the boundaryless definition by a single change: a neighborhood of a point is now permitted to look like an open subset of the half-space \(\mathbb{H}^n\), not only an open subset of \(\mathbb{R}^n\).
+With the local model in hand, the definition of a manifold with boundary is obtained from the boundaryless definition by a single change.
+A neighborhood of a point is now permitted to look like an open subset of the half-space \(\mathbb{H}^n\), not only an open subset of \(\mathbb{R}^n\).
 The Hausdorff and second-countability requirements are unchanged.

 Definition: Topological Manifold with Boundary